- Page last reviewed: August 19, 2014

 - Runny or stuffy nose

 - If you have any severe (life-threatening) allergies.
-If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, you may be advised not to get a dose.
-Most, but not all, types of flu vaccine contain a small amount of egg.
+If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, including (for example) an allergy to gelatin, antibiotics, or eggs, you may be advised not to get vaccinated.
+Most, but not all, types of flu vaccine contain a small amount of egg protein.

 - If you ever had Guillain-Barré Syndrome (a severe paralyzing illness, also called GBS).
 Some people with a history of GBS should not get this vaccine.
 This should be discussed with your doctor.